-Personalized Web directories, on the other hand, are mainly associated with services such as Yahoo!
-[19] and Excite [5], which support manual personalization by the user.
-An initial approach to automate this process, with the aid of usage mining methods, is the Montage system [1].
+Full automation of the personalization process, with the aid of usage mining methods is proposed in the Montage system [1].
 This system is used to create personalized portals, consisting primarily of links to the Web pages that a particular user has visited, organized into thematic categories according to the ODP directory.
-For the construction of the user model a number of heuristic metrics are used, such as the interest in a page or a topic, the probability of revisiting a page, etc. An alternative approach is the construction of a directory of useful links (bookmarks) for an individual user, as adopted by the PowerBookmarks system [8].
+For the construction of the user model, a number of heuristic metrics are used, such as the interest in a page or a topic, the probability of revisiting a page, etc. An alternative approach is the construction of a directory of useful links (bookmarks) for an individual user, as adopted by the PowerBookmarks system [9].
 The system collects "bookmark" information for a particular user, such as frequently visited pages, query results from a search engine, etc. Text classification techniques are used for the assignment of labels to Web pages.
 An important issue regarding these methods is the scalability of the classification methods that they use.
 These methods may be suitable for constructing models of what a single user usually views, but their extendibility to aggregate user models is questionable.
 Furthermore, the requirement for a small set of predefined classes complicates the construction of rich hierarchical models.

 In contrast to existing work, this paper proposes a novel methodology for the construction of Web directories according to the preferences of user communities, by combining document clustering and usage mining techniques.
 A hierarchical clustering method is employed for document clustering using the content of the Web pages.
 Subsequently, the hierarchy of document categories is exploited by the Web usage mining process and the complete paths of this hierarchy are used for the construction of Web community directories.
 This approach differs from the related work mentioned above, where the content of the Web pages is clustered in order to either enhance the user profiles or to assign Web usage data to content categories.
 The community models are aggregate user models, constructed with the use of a simple cluster mining method, which has been extended to ascend a concept hierarchy, such as a Web directory, and specialize it to the preferences of the community.

 The construction of the communities is based on usage data collected by the proxy servers of an Internet Service Provider (ISP), which is also a task that has not been addressed adequately in the literature.
 This type of data has a number of peculiarities, such as its large volume and its semantic diversity, as it records the navigational behavior of the users throughout the Web, rather than within a particular Web site.
 The methodology presented here addresses these issues and proposes a new way of exploiting the extracted knowledge.
 Instead of link recommendation or site customization, it focuses on the construction of Web community directories, as a new way of personalizing services on the Web.